 REPEAT Steps 1 and 2 at least twice.
 Photo below shows the it is much less slimy the 2nd time round.

 STEP 4.
 Boil a large kettle of water.
-Wash the basin and replace cleaned pig’s stomach.
-Hold the stomach open and carefully pour hot water into the stomach.
+Give the used basin a good wash.
+Hold the cleaned pig’s stomach open and carefully pour hot water into the stomach.
 Let it fall into the basin and blanch with more hot water.
 Leave it for about 10 mins.
 Carefully squeeze out the hot water.
 Run it under the tap to cool stomach.

 Viola – stomachs are now clean and ready for the pot!